miblee/lab-w02d03-js-expense-tracker/readme.md

 "I'd like to be able to remove an expense and add it again.
 Can you put a Delete button next to each added expense?"

-When a user adds an expense...
-    then clicks "Delete"...
+When a user adds an expense then clicks "Delete"...

-    they should see...
-    - the "Current Expenses" total decrease by that expense amount they __shouldn't__ see
+- they should see the "Current Expenses" total decrease by that expense amount
-    - the expense they removed
+- they __shouldn't__ see the expense they removed

 ![](assets/asset3.png?raw=true)